-Multi-Neighborhood Centers: Multi-Neighborhood Centers contain many of the same activities as Neighborhood Commercial Centers, but in greater depth and variety.
-The area served by a Multi-Neighborhood Center is typically one to three miles.
+- "225.16 Unlike Main Street Mixed Use Corridors, the Neighborhood Commercial Centers include both auto-oriented centers and pedestrian-oriented shopping areas.
+Examples include Penn Branch Shopping Center on Pennsylvania Avenue, S.E. and the Spring Valley Shopping Center on Massachusetts Avenue, N.W.
+New development and redevelopment within Neighborhood Commercial Centers must be managed to conserve the economic viability of these areas while allowing additional development, including residential, that complements existing uses.
+225.16 - "225.17 Multi-Neighborhood Centers Multi-Neighborhood Centers contain many of the same activities as Neighborhood Commercial Centers, but in greater depth and variety.
+The area served by a MultiNeighborhood Center is typically one to three miles.
 These centers are generally found at major intersections and along key transit routes.
 These centers might include supermarkets, general merchandise stores, drug stores, restaurants, specialty shops, apparel stores, and a variety of service-oriented businesses.
 These centers also may include residential and office space for small businesses, although their primary function remains retail trade.
-225.17

-Examples of Multi-Neighborhood Centers include Hechinger Mall, Columbia Heights, Brentwood, and Skyland Shopping Centers.
-Mixeduse infill development at these centers should be encouraged to provide new retail and service uses, and additional housing and job opportunities.
+225.17 - "225.18 Examples of Multi-Neighborhood Centers include Hechinger Mall, Columbia Heights, Brentwood, and Skyland Shopping Centers.
+Mixed-use infill development at these centers should be encouraged to provide new retail and service uses, and additional housing and job opportunities.
 Infrastructure improvements to allow safe access by all transportation modes to these centers are also important for increasing equitable access.
-225.18

-Regional Centers: Regional Centers have the largest range of commercial functions outside the Central Employment Area and are likely to have major department stores, many specialty shops, concentrations of restaurants, movies, and other leisure or entertainment facilities.
+225.18 - Regional Centers Regional Centers have the largest range of commercial functions outside the Central Employment Area and are likely to have major department stores, many specialty shops, concentrations of restaurants, movies, and other leisure or entertainment facilities.
 They typically draw patrons from across the city, as well as patrons from nearby suburban areas.
 A large office component is also associated with Regional Centers.
-As with Multi-Neighborhood Centers, infill development at Regional Centers should provide new retail, entertainment, service uses, additional housing, and employment opportunities. ^{225,19}

-These centers are generally located along major arterials and are served by transit, but commercial parking lots and garages, while also ensuring access for other transportation modes.
+As with Multi-Neighborhood Centers, infill development at Regional Centers should provide new retail, entertainment, service uses, additional housing, and employment opportunities.
+225.19 - "225.20 These centers are generally located along major arterials and are served by transit, but may also see demand for parking.
+Off-street parking may be provided on a cooperative/shared basis within the area, using both self-contained and nearby commercial parking lots and garages, while also ensuring access for other transportation modes.
 Regional centers are higher in density and intensity of use than other commercial areas, except downtown.
 Building height, massing, and density should support the role of regional centers while scaling appropriately to development in adjoining communities and should be further guided by policies in the Land Use Element and the Area Elements.
-Examples of regional centers include Friendship Heights and Georgetown.
-225.20
+Examples of regional centers include Friendship Heights and Georgetown, 225.20

-Penn Branch shopping center is a neighborhood commercial center.

-Brentwood Shopping Center is an example of a multi-neighborhood commercial center.

-The Yards is a regional commercial center

-Downtown retail in the Central Employment Area.
+"225.21 Central Employment Area

-Central Employment Area: The Central Employment Area is the business and retail heart of the District and the metropolitan area.
-It has the widest variety of commercial uses, including but not limited to major government and corporate offices; retail, cultural, and entertainment uses; and hotels, restaurants, and other hospitality uses.
-The Central Employment Area draws patrons, workers, and visitors from across the region.
-The Comprehensive Plan's Land Use and Economic Development Elements, and the Central Washington Area Element and Anacostia Waterfront Element provide additional guidance, policies and actions related to the Central Employment Area.
+The Central Employment Area is the business and retail heart of the District and the metropolitan area.
+It has the widest variety of commercial uses, including but not limited to major government and corporate offices; retail, cultural, and entertainment uses; hotels, restaurants, and other hospitality uses; as well as high-density residential uses.
+The Central Employment Area draws patrons, workers, and visitors from across the region, and, consequently, safe access for all transportation modes should be provided.
+The Comprehensive Plan's Land Use and Economic Development Elements, and the Central Washington Area and Lower Anacostia Waterfront/Near Southwest Area Elements provide additional guidance, policies and actions related to the Central Employment Area.
 225.21

-Other Areas
+"225.22 Other Areas